AI & ML

 ApproachBest forStrengthTradeoff

-OpenAI Assistants / Responses APIsFast productization with hosted toolingIntegrated tool calling, retrieval options, quicker MVPPortability and deep customization can be harder
+OpenAI Assistants / Responses APIsHosted building blocks for shipping quicklyIntegrated tool calling and retrieval patternsPortability and deep customization can be constrained

 Key Takeaway

-3. Instrument everything.
-Log tool calls, retrieved sources, model version, prompt version, and policy decisions.
-Add tracing with correlation IDs so a single task can be reconstructed later.
+3. Make every step observable.
+Log tool calls, retrieved sources, model and prompt versions, and policy decisions.
+Use correlation IDs so you can reconstruct a single task end-to-end.

-5. Run offline evals, then canaries.
-Regression test against a fixed set of tasks.
-Then canary 1–5% of traffic with automatic rollback if error rates spike.
+5. Run offline evals, then canary traffic.
+Regression test on a fixed set of tasks.
+Roll out to a small slice of traffic and keep rollback automatic.

-6. Establish an error budget and escalation playbook.
-Decide what failure rates are acceptable and what triggers a freeze.
-Define how incidents are triaged and which logs are required for postmortems.
+6. Set an error budget and an escalation playbook.
+Decide what failure looks like, who is paged, and what artifacts are required for a postmortem.

 # agent-policy.yaml (illustrative)